Wily Mo Peña

 As a result of his unusual contract, he never got the most of his phenomenal raw skills, including tremendous power.
 Pena may very well have hit the longest home run in Kauffman Stadium history in 2007, when he sent a bomb to left field that nearly made it to I-70.

 After being out of the big leagues since 2008, he returned in 2011 with the Arizona Diamondbacks.
 He played 17 games for the D-Backs, hitting .196 with 5 homers but only 7 RBI.
 He was designated for assignment on July 14th and signed on with the Seattle Mariners, then was called back to the majors on August 13th, after 1B Justin Smoak was placed on the disabled list.
+He played 22 games for Seattle, hitting .209 with 2 homers and 8 RBI.

 - 20-Home Run Seasons: 1 (2004)